-The little blue heron (Egretta caerulea, ST), reddish egret (Egretta rufescens, ST), roseate spoonbill (Platalea ajaja, ST), and tricolored heron (Egretta tricolor, ST) share similar distributions across Florida.
+The little blue heron (Egretta caerulea, ST), reddish egret (Egretta rufescens, ST), roseate spoonbill (Platalea ajaja, ST), and tricolored heron (Egretta tricolor, ST) share similar habitats.
 They are found mostly in wetlands, mangrove islands, and other suitable vegetation near water.
-They generally forage in shallow water sites such as mudflats, mangrove pools, tidal areas, and impoundments.
-Reddish egrets, specifically, are found along the coast of Florida and prefer marine environments.
-These species generally nest in large colonies of single or multi-species groups.
+They forage in shallow water sites such as mudflats, mangrove pools, tidal areas, and impoundments.
+Reddish egrets are found along the coast of Florida, preferring mangroves and shallow saltwater environments.
+These four wading bird species generally nest in large colonies of single or multi-species groups.

 Florida’s wading birds generally require fluctuating water levels to support their prey populations.
 Habitat alteration, including changes to water quality and quantity, is a major threat that has resulted in loss of nesting habitat and foraging areas.
 Human development has resulted in altered hydrology, water pollution, and an influx of exotic plants and predators that has led to declines in reproductive success of these species.

 Florida also has an experimental, non-migratory population of whooping cranes (Grus americana) in central Florida.
-They are the tallest bird in North America, characterized by white plumage with a red crown on their head.
-The Florida subpopulation breeds between January and May.
 The release program in Florida was halted in 2008 due to survival and reproduction complications, including habitat loss due to development.

-Cape Sable seaside sparrows (Ammodramus maritimus mirabilis, FE) are songbirds exclusively found in Everglades and Big Cypress National Parks.
-This species was originally listed due to its restricted geographic range, and changes in hydrology continue to threaten this subspecies.
+The Cape Sable seaside sparrows (Ammodramus maritimus mirabilis, FE) is a songbird exclusively found in Everglades and Big Cypress National Parks.
+This species was originally listed due to its restricted geographic range.
+Changes in hydrology continue to threaten this subspecies.

-Surveying for these species may be difficult due to the limited accessibility of marshes, as well as the cryptic nature of saltmarsh songbirds.
-Recommended protocol can be found in the Species Action Plans.
+Surveying for marsh bird species may be difficult due to the limited accessibility of marshes, as well as the cryptic nature of saltmarsh songbirds.
+Recommended survey protocols can be found in the Species Action Plans.

 The Florida grasshopper sparrow (Ammodramus savannarum floridanus, FE) is a songbird found in the dry prairie region of central Florida.
 They prefer early successional conditions with a mosaic of herbaceous grasses and low shrubs.
 Males can be heard singing from late March to July with an insect-like buzz.

-The Florida grasshopper sparrow relies on frequent fire to maintain early successional habitats and flooding heavily impacts nesting success of Florida grasshopper sparrows.
+The Florida grasshopper sparrow relies on frequent fire to maintain their early successional habitats.
+Flooding heavily impacts nesting success.

-White-crowned pigeons (Patagioenas leucocephala, ST) are found in extreme south Florida in low-lying forest habitats.
-They have dark plumage with a white head.
-In Florida, they are threatened by development and habitat degradation.
+The White-crowned pigeon (Patagioenas leucocephala, ST) is found in extreme south Florida in low-lying forest habitats.
+They are threatened by development and habitat degradation.

 The Florida scrub-jay (Aphelocoma coerulescens, FT) is an endemic bird that inhabits scrub habitats in peninsular Florida.
-They are characterized by their mostly sky-blue plumage with gray backs and undersides.
 They breed cooperatively, where the previous years’ young help raise new broods.
 Scrub-jays breeding season is generally from March to June, and they typically nest in shrubby oaks about 10 feet off the ground.

-The greatest threats to the Florida scrub-jay are habitat loss and fragmentation.
-A large portion of scrub habitat has been converted to agriculture and other developments, which has contributed to the fragmentation of their population.
-As this development continues, populations will become further isolated.
+The greatest threats to the Florida scrub-jay are the loss and fragmentation of the birds preferred scrub habitat.
+A large portion of scrub natural communities has been converted to agriculture and other land uses, which has contributed to the fragmentation of their habitats and isolation of their populations.

 The Florida burrowing owl (Athene cunicularia floridana, ST) occurs primarily in peninsular Florida in open habitats with low groundcover.
 They spend most of the time on the ground, unlike other owls, and dig their own burrows.
 They nest from February to July.
 They have adapted to live in urban areas and agricultural fields.

-Audubon’s crested caracara (Polyborus plancus audubonii, FT) inhabits wet prairies in south and central Florida.
+The Audubon’s crested caracara (Polyborus plancus audubonii, FT) inhabits wet prairies in south and central Florida.
 They generally nest from September to June, usually in cabbage palms.
 The main threat they face is habitat loss from development and habitat conversion.
-For information on buffer zones and other ways to avoid or minimize impacts to caracaras, refer to the USFWS Conservation Guidelines.

-Everglade snail kites (Rostrhamus sociabilis plumbeus, FE) are raptors that almost exclusively feed on apple snails.
+The Everglade snail kite (Rostrhamus sociabilis plumbeus, FE) is a raptor that feeds almost exclusively on apple snails.
 They nest throughout the year, with highest productivity in February and July, in vegetation over water.
-They are distributed across the Kissimmee Valley, St. Johns River headwaters, Lake Okeechobee down to Big Cypress and Everglades National Park.
+They are distributed across the Kissimmee Valley, St. Johns River headwaters, and in south Florida from the Lake Okeechobee area down to Big Cypress and Everglades National Park.
 Primary threats to the species include loss of suitable wetlands and alterations to hydrology in their habitats.
-For information on buffer zones and other ways to avoid or minimize impacts to snail kites, refer to the USFWS Conservation Measures.

 Florida is among the top three states in number of bald eagles (Haliaeetus leucocephalus), which can be found throughout the state.
-In 2007, bald eagles were removed from the USFWS endangered species list.
 Their nesting season in Florida is generally from October 1st through May 15th.
 They prefer to nest in native pines within 1.8 miles of water.
-Bald eagles are currently protected under the Bald and Golden Eagle Protection Act, Migratory Bird Treaty Act, and the Lacey Act that prohibit the unpermitted “take” of bald eagles, their nests, or their eggs.
-If land use activities are proposed within 660 feet of an eagle nest, the FWC advises landowners to consult with the USFWS to determine if a federal permit is required.
+In 2007, bald eagles were removed from the USFWS endangered species list.
+They are currently protected under the Bald and Golden Eagle Protection Act, Migratory Bird Treaty Act, and the Lacey Act that prohibit the unpermitted “take” of bald eagles, their nests, or their eggs.
+If land use activities are proposed within 660 feet of an eagle nest, landowners are advised to consult with the USFWS to determine if a federal permit is required.